cpetersen/lighthouse-iphone/README.markdown

 # TODO
-* error message if can't connect
 * load multiple pages of tickets

 # BUGS
 * UPDATE PROJECTADMIN VIEW WHEN ADDING/DELETING A PROJECT
-* UPDATE THE API TOKEN to view properly
 * USE THE ACTUAL API KEY
 * ticket details don't load from milestone view